 We offer virtual groups and gathering spaces.
 These are not group therapy, but rather spaces for skill-building and support.
-Facilitators will be able to link students to therapy, should that be more appropriate.
+Facilitators are able to link students to therapy, should that be more appropriate.
 While the expectation is that participants maintain privacy, we cannot guarantee confidentiality, given the nature of the virtual meeting room.

-How can we become more body aware and embrace our emotions through motion?
-This space establishes a non-judgmental environment that encourages the identification, processing and communication of emotions through movement.
+How can we become more body-aware and embrace our emotions through motion?
+This space establishes a non-judgmental environment that encourages the identification, processing, and communication of emotions through movement.

 This space offers a community for students who identify as the first member in their family to pursue higher education in the US.
 Conversation topics may include family expectations, generational or cultural differences, fear of failure or disappointment, imposter syndrome, and financial stressors.